gitter-lab/pathway-localization/README.md

 Compartments data were retrieved on September 29, 2021.
 These files were licensed with the [CC BY 4.0 license](https://compartments.jensenlab.org/Downloads).

-UniProt data were licensed with the [CC BY 4.0 license](https://www.uniprot.org/help/license).
+UniProt data were retreieved in October 2021.
+These files were licensed with the [CC BY 4.0 license](https://www.uniprot.org/help/license).

 ## License
 All software (files matching the patterns `Snakefile`,`*.py`, and `*.sh`) is available under a MIT licenese ([`LICENSE-MIT.txt`](LICENSE-MIT.txt)).